justincbagley/MAGNET/README.md

 ## PIPELINE

 Apart from input file conversion steps, the MAGNET pipeline works by calling five different scripts, in series, each designed to conduct a task whose output is processed in the next step of the pipeline.
-First, the "gphocs2multiPhylip.sh" shell script is used to extract loci from the input file and place each locus in a PHYLIP-formatted file with extension ".phy".
-Second, a shell script named "MultiRAxMLPrepper.sh" is used to place the .phy files into separate "run folders" and prepare them to be run in RAxML.
-Third, a script named "RAxMLRunner.sh" is called to run RAxML on the contents of each run folder.
+First, the ```gphocs2multiPhylip.sh``` shell script is used to extract loci from the input file and place each locus in a PHYLIP-formatted file with extension ".phy".
+Second, a shell script named ```MultiRAxMLPrepper.sh``` is used to place the .phy files into separate "run folders" and prepare them to be run in RAxML.
+Third, a script named ```RAxMLRunner.sh``` is called to run RAxML on the contents of each run folder.
 In a "clean-up" step, MAGNET moves all .phy files files remaining in the working directory to a new folder, "phylip\_files", which is created within the working directory.

-After running the MAGNET pipeline, the shell script "getGeneTrees.sh" automates post-processing of the gene trees output by RAxML, including organizing all inferred gene trees into a single "gene\_trees" folder in the working directory, and combining the individual 'best' gene trees resulting from each run into a single file named "besttrees.tre".
-Also, if bootstrap pseudoreplicates were performed and the bootstrap tree files are detected, then the "getBootTrees.sh" script conducts similar processing on the bootstrap trees for each loucus, which are collated, renamed, and given a list file containing the name of each file.
+After running the MAGNET pipeline, the shell script ```getGeneTrees.sh``` automates post-processing of the gene trees output by RAxML, including organizing all inferred gene trees into a single "gene\_trees" folder in the working directory, and combining the individual 'best' gene trees resulting from each run into a single file named "besttrees.tre".
+Also, if bootstrap pseudoreplicates were performed and the bootstrap tree files are detected, then the ```getBootTrees.sh``` script conducts similar processing on the bootstrap trees for each loucus, which are collated, renamed, and given a list file containing the name of each file.
 Given the directory of bootstrap trees resulting from a MAGNET run ("bootstrap\_trees") can take up substantial disk space (>200 MB), users may wish to compress this directory to a zip file, for example using ```$ zip -r bootstrap_trees.zip bootstrap_trees/``` at the conclusion of a run.

+A new feature of MAGNET (as of December 2018) is the --resume flag, a long option allowing the user to resume a previous MAGNET run in a working directory where MAGNET was previously run (specified to stdin as workingDir).

 ## USAGE

 Additional input file and usage information is available in the usage or help texts.
 To get regular usage info for MAGNET, type ```$ ./MAGNET.sh```, ```$ ./MAGNET.sh -h .```, or ```./MAGNET.sh -help``` while in the MAGNET directory.
 However, it is more useful (particularly when running for the first time) to get _verbose usage info_ for MAGNET, including detailed descriptions of each option; do this by typing ```$ ./MAGNET.sh -H .``` or ```./MAGNET.sh -Help``` (capital "H" flag) at the command line while in the MAGNET directory.
 The verbose usage text is as follows:
 ```
-$ ./MAGNET.sh
+$ ./MAGNET.sh -H
-Usage: $(basename "$0") [Help: -h H] [Options: -f e b r s g m o] [stdin:] inputFile or workingDir
+Usage: MAGNET.sh [Help: -h H] [Options: -f e b r s g m o] [Resume: --resume] [stdin:] inputFile or workingDir
  ## Help:
   -h   help text (also: -help)
   -H   verbose help text (also: -Help)